-Big size of PSD files is always been a problem for photographers and graphic designers.
+Big size of PSD files has always been a problem for photographers and graphic designers.
 As you are reading this article so I am pretty much sure that you are also having the same problem.
-Sometimes we have lot of background apps running and we need another reliable hard drive to store the Photoshop information.
+Sometimes we have a lot of background apps running and we need another reliable hard drive to store the Photoshop information.
 I have also written a tutorial on Five Ways To Reduce Your PSD Size which reduces the size of your PSD by 50-60% and I think you should read that tip also.

 So what is Scratch Disk?

 A scratch disk is an area on your hard drive that Adobe Photoshop uses to store data.
 Photoshop uses a scratch disk because it performs memory intensive functions which sometimes exceed the amount of random access memory (RAM) on a computer.
 You can change the location of the scratch disk and add additional scratch disks in the Photoshop “Preferences” menu. -ehow.com

 For this tutorial, I am going to use my 1 TB Seagate External hard drive as a scratch disk.